This article may contain compensated links. Please read the disclosure for more info.

 Who invented the piano?
-Piano history is a fascinating story that originates from approximately 2300 years ago... it is a journey to ancient times and back again...
+The history of the piano is a fascinating story that originates from approximately 2300 years ago.
+It's a journey to ancient times and back again...

 The piano, also called Pianoforte, is one of the most popular instruments of all times.
 Today it is played all over the world, and used in many different styles of music.

 As one of the most popular instruments, it has gone through many transformations during the history of its development.

 The pianos and keyboards we play today have little in common regarding sound (at least!) with its historical forefathers.